-Prior to joining McGuireWoods Consulting, Margaret was a recipient of the David L. Boren Scholarship, which provided her funding through the Department of Defense to study Turkish in Istanbul.
-While abroad, Margaret served as a project director for a Turkish-American startup in the Kurdistan Region of Iraq.
-In this role, she managed a public-private partnership with the Kurdish Regional Government to establish an economic publication about the region’s emerging industries.
-Upon returning to the United States, Margaret worked as an analyst with the Bureau of Consular Affairs at the Department of State where she supported the growth and maintenance of secured data-sharing initiatives between the nation’s primary federal departments.
+After obtaining dual degrees in political science and international relations, Margaret served as a project director for a Turkish-American startup in the Kurdistan Region of Iraq.
+In this role, she managed a public-private partnership with the Kurdish Regional Government to identify and publicize the region’s emerging industries and economic development capabilities.
+Upon returning to the U.S., Margaret worked as an analyst with the Bureau of Consular Affairs at the Department of State where she supported the growth and maintenance of secured data-sharing initiatives between the nation’s primary federal departments.